-4\.
-Optional/XC.
-This XC problem (such as it is; I just made it up on my train commute, to answer a question in someone's chapter 9 reading response) follows up on the question on slide 23 of phys8\notes\09.pdf.
-That question, paraphrased, is: "You drop a rock from a height h above the ground.
+4/XC.
+Q: "You drop a rock from a height h above the ground.
 When it hits, how much force does the rock exert on the ground?"
-The answer is: "Impossible to determine without knowing over what distance the rock slows when it impacts the ground."
-Intuitively, the maximum force is bigger if the ground is very stiff, like concrete, but is not so large if the ground is quite flexible, like a rubber mat or a trampoline.
-Let's explore that by modeling the ground as a spring of spring constant k.
+A: "Impossible to determine without knowing over what distance the rock slows when it impacts the ground."
+Intuitively, the maximum force is bigger if the ground is very stiff, like concrete, smaller if the ground is quite flexible, like a trampoline.
+Let's model the ground as a spring of spring constant k.
 The top end of the spring compresses a displacement d before bringing the rock's velocity (for an instant) to zero.
-Using energy balance, show that in slowing the rock to a stop, the maximum force exerted by a stiff spring (large k) is larger than the maximum force exerted by a more flexible spring (small k).
-To show this, derive an expression for din terms of m, q, h, and k, and then use that expression to find the force between the rock and the spring.
-There are two complications that you can ignore here.
-First, to simplify the math, assume that $d \ll h$ , is that the change in G.P.E. while compressing the spring is negligible.
-Second, if you've studied physics before, you will know that the rock will bounce (oscillate) up and down on the spring for a while after landing; this subsequent oscillation (and how that motion is eventually dissipated into thermal energy) is not so relevant to our calculation of the maximum force exerted by the rock on the "ground" (spring).
-If you follow my guidance.
-I think you will find that if you reduce the stiffness k of the ground by a factor of 100, the corresponding maximum force will be reduced by a factor of 10.
+Using energy balance, show that in slowing the rock to a stop, the maximum force exerted by/on a stiff spring (large k) is larger than the maximum force exerted by/on a more flexible spring (small k).
+To show this, derive an expression for d in terms of m, g, h, and k, and then use that expression to find the force between the rock and the spring.
+Two complications you can ignore here: First, assume that $d \ll h$, ie change in G.P.E. while compressing the spring is negligible.
+Second, you may know the rock will bounce (oscillate) up and down on the spring for a while after landing; this subsequent oscillation (and how that motion is eventually dissipated into thermal energy) is not so relevant to our calculation of the maximum force exerted by the rock on the "ground" (spring).
+You should find that if you reduce the stiffness k of the ground by a factor of 100, the corresponding maximum force will be reduced by a factor of 10.
 But there are no numbers in this problem: it's entirely symbolic math.